convertigo/c8oprj-lib-user-manager/project.md

 </p></blockquote></details>

-<details><summary><b>SetUserAttribute</b> : Sets a given attribute on an user account if the account does'nt exists, an account will be created with a fake radom password</summary><blockquote><p>
+<details><summary><b>SetUserAttribute</b> : Sets a given attribute on an user account if the account doesn't exists, an account will be created with a fake radom password</summary><blockquote><p>

 ## ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/sequences/images/genericsequence_color_16x16.png?raw=true "GenericSequence") SetUserAttribute

-Sets a given attribute on an user account if the account does'nt exists, an account will be created with a fake radom password
+Sets a given attribute on an user account if the account doesn't exists, an account will be created with a fake radom password

 <span style="color:DarkGoldenRod">Variables</span>